Explore Jobs

 • Do you hold yourself accountable for your actions?

-• Are you dedicated to completing tasks?
+• Are you committed to completing tasks?

-• Are you willing to go above and beyond?
+• Are you willing to exceed expectations?

-• Are you consistent?
+• Are you consistent in your work?

-• Can your team members count on you?
+• Can your colleagues rely on you?

-Do’s and Don’ts For Describing Your Work Ethic
+Do’s and Don’ts for Describing Your Work Ethic

-What to do:
+What to Do:

-What not to do:
+What Not to Do:

 List of Words That Describe Your Work Ethic